lguebeli/novel_roar_server/README.md

 The prototype-specific components are stored in a folder of their respective prototype version, i.e., `vX/` for prototype version `X`.
 In there you can find all files that overwrite certain behavior or are otherwise specific to this prototype.
-The components are arranged the same way the global components are arranged, for example, the prototype-specific implementation of the `ControllerOptimized` for prototype version 8 is stored in the `v8/environment` package.
+The components are arranged the same way the global components are arranged, for example, the prototype-specific implementation of the `Controller` for prototype version 21 is stored in the `v21/environment` package.

 ## Prototypes

 This table contains high-level summaries of the prototype versions for an RL agent contained in this repository.
-For more details, please refer to the report of this master thesis.
+Those Prototypes were adopted for later comparison with the new implementations:

 | Prototype | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                            |
 |-----------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|